 Common Mistakes with Ally or Allie

 Many people confuse these words because they sound alike.
+Here are the most common mistakes.

 Mistake 1: Using “Allie” Instead of “Ally”